 Solving real problems takes real commitment and vision.
 For more than 110 years, Rotary's people of action have used their passion, energy, and intelligence to take action on sustainable projects.
 From literacy and peace to water and health, we are always working to better our world, and we stay committed to the end.

-Richard L. ‘Dick’ Ray provided the inspiration and motivation to obtain a charter of the new club.
-There were twenty-six charter members on May 25, 1950 when the Provincial Club was started.
+Richard L. ‘Dick’ Ray provided the inspiration and motivation to obtain a charter for the new club.
+There were twenty-six charter members on May 25, 1950, when the Provincial Club was started.

 The club charter was received by the then District Governor, Edward C. Bowen at the International Rotary Convention in Detroit, Michigan and was presented to the club in June of 1950.